 Dutch court rules against Dos Santos in oil asset case - lawyers

-LONDON, July 27 (Reuters) - A Dutch court has ruled a half-billion-dollar stake in the Portuguese oil company Galp linked to Angolan ex-first daughter Isabel Dos Santos must be handed over to Angola, lawyers for the southwest African country's state oil company said on Tuesday.
+LONDON, July 27 (Reuters) - A Dutch court has ruled a half-billion-dollar stake in the Portuguese oil company Galp linked to Angolan ex-first daughter Isabel Dos Santos must be handed over to Angola, lawyers for the southwest African country’s state oil company told Reuters on Tuesday.

 Dos Santos - a business tycoon who became Africa’s richest woman - ran oil giant Sonangol from 2016 until 2017, when her father’s four-decade rule ended.